LibiniP/Cognitive_Twin_System/README.md

 Incoming sensor streams are processed continuously.

-The trained model predicts whether the astronaut is likely to perform an incorrect action.
+The Cognitive Twin predicts whether the astronaut is likely to perform an incorrect action before execution.

 ---

 ### 4. Intervention

-If the predicted risk exceeds a threshold,
+If the predicted risk exceeds a predefined threshold:

-- A wearable device triggers haptic feedback
+* A wearable device triggers haptic feedback.
-- The astronaut is prompted to verify the intended action before execution
+* The astronaut receives a warning before executing the action.
+* The system encourages action verification without interrupting mission workflow.

 ---